racerxr650r/avrOS/README.md

 ./drv, ./srv, and ./app/avrOS_example.
 The root directory contains the avrOS.h header file.
-The ./sys directory contains the source files that implement system initialization, the finite state machine manager, and the OS bjects (flags and queues).
+The ./sys directory contains the source files that implement system initialization, the finite state machine manager, and the OS objects (flags and queues).
 The ./drv directory contains the device drivers.
 The ./srv contains the system services such as the CLI manager and Logging.
 And, the ./app/avrOS_example directory contains the makefile, avrOSConfig.h, main.c, and avrOS.x files.
 The avrOSConfig.h file selects the components to